 MATHEMATICS EDEXCEL Ideally students will be expected to have gained the equivalent of an A/A in the new specification GCSE (Grades 7-9), have strong algebra skills and the ability to work independently.
 SPECIFICATION The changes to AS and A-level Maths qualifications represent the biggest in a generation.
 AS Mathematics is now a standalone one year qualification that can be taken in Year 12 or Year 13.
 At the end of the year the assessment comprises two examinations: Paper 1 has Pure Mathematics content only and Paper 2 Statistics and Mechanics.
 A Level Mathematics is a two year course assessed at the end of the two years comprising three two hour papers: Paper 1 and 2 have Pure Mathematics content only and Paper 3 Statistics and Mechanics.
 Both courses are designed to run alongside one another however a pupil taking the AS qualification could not then count that towards the A-Level qualification.
 Each paper carries equal weighting.
 The content of AS Mathematics is (briefly): Proof, Algebra and Functions, Coordinate Geometry, Sequences and Series, Trigonometry, Exponentials and Logarithms, Differentiation, Integration, Vectors, Quantities and Units in Mechanics, Kinematics, Forces and Newton's laws, Statistical Sampling, Data Presentation and Interpretation, Probability, Statistical Distributions, Statistical Hypothesis Testing.
 The content of A-Level Mathematics is (briefly): Proof, Algebra and Functions, Coordinate Geometry, Sequences and Series, Trigonometry, Exponentials and Logarithms, Differentiation, Integration, Numerical Methods, Vectors, Quantities and Units in Mechanics, Kinematics, Forces and Newton's Laws, Moments, Statistical Sampling, Data Presentation and Interpretation, Probability, Statistical Distributions, Statistical Hypothesis Testing.
-FURTHER MATHEMATICS A-level Further Mathematics is designed to broaden and deepen the mathematical knowledge and skills developed when studying A-level Mathematics.
-It may be studied alongside or after taking A-level Mathematics.

 FURTHER MATHEMATICS EDEXCEL For the able pupil who really enjoys Mathematics there is the opportunity to study Further Mathematics.
 A-Levels in both subjects would be good for those wishing to study Mathematics, Accountancy, Physics or Engineering at university.
 Ideally pupils will be expected to have gained the equivalent of an A/A in the new specification GCSE (Grades 7-9), have strong algebra skills, the ability to work independently and to have demonstrated a marked ability in the subject.
 SPECIFICATION AS Further Mathematics is now a standalone one year qualification that can be taken in Year 12 or Year 13.
 At the end of the year the assessment comprises two examinations.
 Paper 1 is pure content and Paper 2 is optional pure or applied content.
 A-Level Further Mathematics is a two year course assessed at the end of the two years comprising four 1 hour 30 minute papers.
 Papers 1 & 2 have pure content and Paper 3 and 4 have optional pure or applied content.
 Equal weighting applies for all papers.
 The content of AS Further Mathematics is (briefly): Complex Numbers, Further Algebra and Functions, Further Calculus, Further Vectors, Polar Coordinates, Hyperbolic Functions and a choice of two applied areas of study from the fields Discrete Mathematics, Mechanics and Statistics.
 The content of A-Level Further Mathematics is (briefly): Proof, Complex Numbers, Matrices, Further Algebra and Functions, Further Calculus, Further Vectors, Polar coordinates, Hyperbolic Functions, Differential Equations, Trigonometry, Coordinate Geometry, and the content from two of the three applied fields Discrete Mathematics, Statistics and Mechanics.
 MODERN LANGUAGES Whatever your chosen career, possession of skills in one or more Modern Language will, without doubt, make you a more flexible, adaptable and mobile global citizen.

-MODERN LANGUAGES

-AQA

-The course will convert your GCSE pass to a high level of spoken, written and grammatical accuracy.
+MODERN LANGUAGES The course will convert your GCSE pass to a high level of spoken, written and grammatical accuracy.
 It will enhance your personal communication skills and you will develop an intimate knowledge of the culture of the countries where the languages are spoken.
 WHY STUDY LANGUAGES?